 In Ayurvedic traditions, a holistic approach is also taken toward the maintenance of a state of balance between the physical, mental, and spiritual well-being.
 Aging and disease are said to be influenced by factors affecting Shareera (physical), Indriya (emotional), Satwa (psychic level), Agni (metabolism) and Bala/Ojas (immunity).
 Prana, or life force, controls the breath, thought processes, and sensory experiences.
 (2) Rather than looking at any symptom in isolation or as separate from who we are, full body balance is the goal through intervention therapies that connect us more deeply to our purpose, such as psychological, diet, and lifestyle changes.

 Thoughts and emotions play an integral role in Ayurveda, supporting the wellness of the whole person.
-Similar to TCM, there is a system of connection between emotions and certain areas of the body, known as the Chakra system (learn extensively about this on my website here!).
+Similar to TCM, there is a system of connection between emotions and certain areas of the body, known as the Chakra system.
 As an example, the 5th Chakra is located over the throat and rules communication and the ability to express emotions – so symptoms of neck pain, laryngitis, or thyroid issues would be looked at in conjunction with addressing the emotional aspects of this Chakra area to achieve balance.
 If you would like more tools for balancing your chakras, check out my Chakra System Set and Chakra Guided Meditations.

 In both traditions, it’s considered integral to pursue balance by nurturing healthy thought patterns, paying attention to and acknowledging feelings rather than trying to run away from them, and practicing going within to explore where thoughts and emotions can be shifted to create harmony in all areas of the body.